-Our Compensation Committee discharges the Board's responsibilities relating to compensation of our executive officers.
+Our Compensation Committee discharges our Board's responsibilities relating to compensation of our executive officers.
 Our Compensation Committee also has authority to retain its own legal and other advisors and create and administer incentive compensation and equity-based plans.
-The current members of the Compensation Committee are Paul Danchik (Chairman), J. Steven Roush and Suzanne Koenig.
-The Compensation Committee met one time during the fiscal year ended December 31, 2015.
-The Compensation Committee has adopted a charter, which is available on our website.
+The current members of our Compensation Committee are J. Steven Roush and Suzanne Koenig.
+Our Compensation Committee met once during the fiscal year ended December 31, 2016.
+Our Compensation Committee has adopted a charter, which is available on our website.